Last updated November 2014

 - removal and rehabilitation of any temporary road alignments

-- provision of on-site landscaping elements
+- provision of on-site and off-site landscaping elements

 The bulk of civil works is complete but site rehabilitation may still require the use of trucks, graders, excavators, rollers, water carts and backhoes.
 Large trucks may be used to remove packaging from the site.
 This includes removal of recyclable materials.